Sustainable Development Technology Canada

 Grant in 2021

-Open Ocean Robotics is a company focused on collecting ocean data using solar-powered autonomous boats.
+Open Ocean Robotics is a company that specializes in collecting ocean data using solar-powered autonomous boats.
 Founded in 2018 and based in Victoria, British Columbia, the company operates unmanned surface vehicles (USVs) equipped with sensors, cameras, and communication devices.
-These boats can gather information from various locations in the ocean, providing real-time data that can aid in protecting endangered whale species, optimizing shipping routes for fuel efficiency, combating illegal fishing, and enhancing understanding of climate change impacts.
-By offering a safe, efficient, and cost-effective alternative to traditional crewed vessels, Open Ocean Robotics enables clients to monitor ocean traffic and conduct marine observations effectively.
+These boats can gather real-time information from various locations across the ocean, providing valuable insights for environmental protection and sustainability.
+Their data collection capabilities are instrumental in monitoring ocean traffic, detecting illegal fishing activities, studying marine mammals, and understanding the effects of climate change.
+By offering a safe, efficient, and cost-effective alternative to traditional crewed vessels, Open Ocean Robotics contributes to the preservation of marine ecosystems and the promotion of responsible ocean management.

 Mikro-Tek